smolla-cps/machine-learning-portfolio/06-decision-trees/README.md

 This portfolio section develops decision trees from their information-theoretic foundations through classification, regression, overfitting analysis, randomized trees, and ensemble comparison.

-All distinct technical content represented in the supplied source notebooks is retained.
-Repeated copies of the same material are consolidated, while code originally placed under classroom-style headings is preserved and presented under professional technical headings.

 ## Repository Structure